Dogfood-Studios-GGJ25/ggj25/README.md

 - Air bubble shrinking over time
 - Saving air to prevent the bubble shrinkage
 	- holding breath, leads to hallucination and diminished vision by vignette
+- Catching air bubbles to increase storaged air
 - Fish attacking
 - Avoid Fish
 - loud flashlight to scare enemies
-	- loud flashlight attracts enemies
+	- loudness attracts enemies
 	- enemies get scared away when in the light

 ## Controls